Trusted Vedic Astrology Platform

 Mind, Mother, Emotions, Fluids

 Chandra governs the Manas (conscious mind) and is the fastest-moving of all Grahas, completing a Rashi transit in approximately 2.5 days.
-Moon strength (Paksha Bala) — whether it is waxing or waning — significantly modifies its ability to support native intelligence and emotional resilience.
+Moon strength (Paksha Bala) — whether waxing or waning — significantly modifies its capacity to support emotional resilience and native intelligence.

 ExaltationVrishabha 3° (Taurus 3°)